 - Gmail — uses Angular to support its single-page paradigm and load data dynamically.

 - PayPal — PayPal is one of the game-changers when it comes to disrupting the fintech ecosystem.
 This leading American company uses Angular to support feeds related to transactional data.

 - Upwork — one of the largest freelance platforms, Upwork, has chosen Angular on the frontend.

 Although the list above is not extensive, it gives a clear perspective on a wide scope of areas Angular can be successfully implemented in.
 Not only the established businesses, but there are various open-source applications and products as well that prefer using Angular over any other development framework.
 Some of the open-source projects that are using Angular are Clarity, Flex layout, Storybook, RxDB, and the list goes on!

 Essential elements of Angular

-- Angular Components — the components are the basic building blocks of an Angular application.
-They are the reason why single-page applications are brought to reality.
-With Angular component, the primary idea is to break a big HTML view or page into smaller, independent, decoupled, and reusable fragments so that they could be used anywhere inside the application without doing the hard science again or recreate the wheel.
+- Angular Components — these are the basic building blocks of an Angular application.
+The idea here is to break a big HTML view or page into smaller, independent, decoupled, and reusable fragments that can be used anywhere inside the application.
+Angular components take part in the lazy loading of modules.

-- Services — services are another integral part of the Angular development lifecycle.
-They handle all the dynamic logic, data changes, data retrieval, data storage, etc. Angular component need to be internally linked with services in order to perform CRUD (Create, Read, Update, Delete) operations within the application.
-Angular services are highly compatible when it comes to integrating APIs with the application.
+- Services — this part is responsible for all the dynamic logic, data changes, data retrieval, data storage, etc. Each of the Angular components has to be internally linked with services in order to perform CRUD (Create, Read, Update, Delete) operations within the application.

 Comparison with other libraries and frameworks